 The Greater Richmond Children’s Choir is multicultural in its diverse membership, its repertoire, and its audience outreach locally and abroad.
 GRCC choristers have sung in over forty different languages representing more than fifty different ethnic and religious groups worldwide.
-In June 2012, thirty-five members of GRCC’s touring choirs, Pro Arte and Cavalieri, will travel to England and Ghana on a tour designed to follow the historic slave trade triangle.
-The tour will include cultural exchanges and performances from Liverpool Cathedral to Cape Coast Castle.
+GRCC is delighted to announce its June 2014 tour to New York City and to Montreal.
+The tour will include performances at Carnegie Hall in the Choirs of America AMP Nationals for Childrens’ and Youth Choirs, and a Broadway workshop and show, and performances in Montreal, Quebec Canada including the Laval Festival.
+The students will sing at landmarks and perform with other choirs in these two great cities, on what promises to be a very memorable and educational tour.
+In June 2012, thirty-five members of GRCC’s touring choirs, Pro Arte and Cavalieri, traveled to England and Ghana on a tour designed to follow the historic slave trade triangle.
+The tour included cultural exchanges and performances from Liverpool Cathedral to Cape Coast Castle.
 In preparation for the tour, Dr. Paul Kwami, native Ghanaian and director of the famed Fisk Jubilee Singers, taught the students Ghanaian songs he arranged especially for GRCC at our 2011 summer camp.
 Travel is an integral part of GRCC’s mission and in 2010 thirty-six GRCC members toured Tennessee and Arkansas where they performed at the Grand Old Opry, Graceland, The Phillips County Boys & Girls Club, and more.
 And in 2008, fifty GRCC choristers were warmly received by their Chinese hosts when the choir toured Beijing and Shanghai, presenting programs of Chinese and American music for and with groups of Chinese students.
 Prior tours have also included festivals in Italy, Canada, and Carnegie Hall in New York City where the choirs have received highest accolades.

 The Pro Arte Choir of GRCC is recognized as one of the best choirs in the USA having been selected to perform at the national and regional Conventions of the American Choral Directors Association.
 The 2011-12 season is GRCC’s 15th and in addition to the England/Ghana tour will include performances in the Lyric Opera Virginia production of The King & I, singing the national anthem at the VCU vs. UR basketball game, and several collaborations with area non-profits including an April concert at the Virginia Museum of Fine Arts.
 Last season’s Virginia Commonwealth University Opera 60th Anniversary production, Hansel & Gretel, in which GRCC’s Pro Arte performed, earned 2nd place in the National Opera Association’s 2011 opera production video competition.
 GRCC was named Best Choir and Hope Armstrong Erb named Best Conductor in the 13th Concorso Internazionale di Canto Corale in Verona, Italy.
 GRCC has sung at the National Cathedral in Washington D.C. and performed as the featured choir in the Field Studies International Festival 2000 at Carnegie Hall, NYC.